Skip to Content

 Rattlesnake

-5. Young snakes with brighter, more vibrant patterns
+5. Young rattlesnakes often with brighter, more vibrant hues

 Gopher Snake’s Brown or Gray Color